Footprints: A Forensic Analysis

 2. 3-D (Three Dimensional)

-👣Bare footprint or Impression and shoeprint or impression is generally known as Footprint.
+👣Bare footprint or Impression and shoeprints or impression are generally known as footprints.

-👞They may be caused by bare foot, or may be left by footwear.
-These prints known as footwear prints.
+👞They may be caused by barefoot or maybe left by footwear.
+These prints are known as footwear prints.

-🔦The value of such evidence will however proportionate to the points of identification, which can be demonstrated.
+🔦The value of such evidence will, however, be proportionate to the points of identification that can be demonstrated.

 👢Places where footprints can be found:

-• The impressions of the foot may be caused in mud, dust, sand and snow or like substances.
+• The impressions of the foot may be caused by mud, dust, sand, snow or similar substances.

-• These type of impression is of three dimensional type and referred as sunken foot impression.
+• This type of impression is three-dimensional and is referred to as a sunken foot impression.

-• If the footprint is produced by deposition of material like dust, dirt, oil, blood, colour powdery substances, etc., on smooth and hard surface, giving rise to a two dimensional print, it is known as surface footprint.
+• If the footprint is produced by the deposition of material like dust, dirt, oil, blood, colour powdery substances, etc., on smooth and hard surfaces, giving rise to a two-dimensional print, it is known as a surface footprint.

 • They are generally found indoors.